-- Pure: html and python in a view
+- Pure: html and python in a BrowserView

-The basic concept of PloneFormGen is that you build a form by adding a Form Folder, to which you add form fields as content items.
+collective.easyform is that you add a form, to which you add form fields as schema-fields exactly like the dexterity schema-editor.
 Fields are added, deleted, edited and moved just as with any other type of content.
 Form submissions may be automatically emailed and/or saved for download.
-There are many add-ons to PloneFormGen that provide additional field types and actions.

 Let’s build a registration form:

-- Add an object of the new type ‘Form Folder’ in the site root.
+- Add an object of the new type ‘EasyForm’ in the site root.
 Call it “Registration”

 - Save and view the result, a simple contact form that we may customize

-- Add fields for food preference and shirt size
+- Add fields for food preference (a choice field) and shirt size (also choice)

 - Customize the mailer